Campbell's Kids: Evolution

 The 1960s was a decade of social change in the United States, and although Andy Warhol inserted the Campbell soup can into the art world, the Campbell Kids were left largely out of the picture.
 The Kids were used to introduce the Campbell Soup Company’s new Bounty Line and Red Kettle soups and were seen in some television commercials.

 In the 1970s the Campbell Kids remained on the side lines.
 Campbell merchandise did make sporadic comebacks, and the Kids commemorated the United States’ bicentennial event in colonial clothing.

 The Campbell Kids became more active in the 1980s, promoting youth fitness and slimming down themselves.
 They participated in soccer, basketball, gymnastics, weightlifting, skiing, and ice skating.
 The Campbell Kids diversified as well, finally taking on different races and ethnicities.
 They still advocated for healthy living and were now promoting healthy self-esteem.

 The Kids remained active in the 1990s, and they pursued more adventurous activities such as hiking up mountaintops and paragliding.
 They were also depicted studying hard at school and working at computers.
 The Campbell Kids enjoyed modern conveniences such as boom boxes and skateboards, but they were sometimes illustrated in their traditional early twentieth-century dress.
 The decade saw their transformation into digital animation.

 The Campbell Kids were digitally rendered as 3-D figures at the start of the twenty-first century.
 The Campbell Soup Company’s creative team have begun to consider separating the Kids into three age groups ranging from toddlers to preteens.
 The Kids now take on various personalities from techno-geek and skater to fashionista, jock, artsy bohemian, and hip-hopper.
 One suggestion to make the Kids more relevant calls to depict them in more contemporary styles such as anime.
-With these changes, the Campbell Soup Company hopes that the tots will continue to charm the American public.